High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

-Ultimately, tensor-network methods are limited by entanglement growth, motivating quantum simulations using the proposed circuit-QED implementation for high-energy collisions.
-The proposed implementation can also be used to study quench dynamics.
-For example, the Schwinger mechanism or dynamical topological phase transitions can be studied in quenches of the $\theta$ parameter~\cite{zacheDynamicalTopologicalTransitions2019,muellerQuantumComputationDynamical2022}, which can be accomplished using time-dependent flux control~\cite{blaisCircuitQuantumElectrodynamics2021}.
+In addition to exploring scattering in regimes inaccessible to the MPS methods, our circuit-QED implementation can also be used to study quench dynamics.
+For example, the Schwinger mechanism or DQPTs can be studied in quenches of the $\theta$ parameter~\cite{zacheDynamicalTopologicalTransitions2019,muellerQuantumComputationDynamical2022}, which can be accomplished using time-dependent flux control~\cite{blaisCircuitQuantumElectrodynamics2021}.

-Finally, our circuit-QED implementation applies to other bosonic theories \cite{tianAnalogCosmologicalParticle2017,garcia-alvarezFermionFermionScatteringQuantum2015,royQuantumSineGordonModel2021,roySolitonConfinementQuantum2023}, including the $\phi^4$ theory (achieved in the $\beta\rightarrow 0$ limit) in 1+1 or 2+1 dimensions and generalizations of the bosonized Schwinger model, including to multi-flavor fermions \cite{colemanMoreMassiveSchwinger1976,banulsDensityInducedPhase2017} and to Thirring interactions \cite{frohlichMassiveThirringSchwingerModel1976}.
+Finally, our circuit-QED implementation applies to other bosonic theories \cite{tianAnalogCosmologicalParticle2017,garcia-alvarezFermionFermionScatteringQuantum2015,royQuantumSineGordonModel2021,roySolitonConfinementQuantum2023}, including the $\phi^4$ theory (achieved in the $\beta\rightarrow 0$ limit) in 1+1 or 2+1 dimensions \cite{supp} and generalizations of the bosonized Schwinger model, including to multi-flavor fermions \cite{colemanMoreMassiveSchwinger1976,banulsDensityInducedPhase2017} and to Thirring interactions \cite{frohlichMassiveThirringSchwingerModel1976}.
 In the latter case, sufficiently strong Thirring interactions give rise to attractive short-range interactions between quarks in the deconfined phase, as shown in the SM~\cite{supp}, leading to stable meson particles and hence qualitatively different scattering dynamics.